 I execrate cinnamon in apple pie.
 It has become an inside joke in the family.
 But maybe my readers have guessed that because there is never cinnamon in my recipes.

 Contrary to what many people think, my opinion is that apples and cinnamon do not taste good together.
 I can detect the slightest bit of cinnamon in a pie.

 However, I love cinnamon buns.

-I love lipstick.
+Lipstick, I love lipstick.
 I have the dull complexion of people with blond chestnut hair.
-I have to brighten my face with colour on my lips.
+Putting colour on my lips is a good way to brighten my face.
 Otherwise, I looked tired.

 I like their poetic names: Love that red, Certainly red, Cherries on snow, Gentlemen prefer pink.

 There are at least two lipsticks in my purse, in case of emergency.

 Helena from Helena my beauty over blog